cadenlundquist/google-cybersecurity-certificate/README.md

 # google-cybersecurity-certificate
-Included are my projects and labs completed during this cybersecurity certification.
+Included in this repository are my projects and labs completed for this cybersecurity certification.
-These labs were completed as part of the Google Cybersecurity Certificate.
 All screenshots, reflections, and summaries are my own.